 - Random Number God: You can't trust memorization against some of the series' tougher foes like the Red Arremers.
 They'll zig when you swear they would've zagged.

 - Satan: The recurring Big Bad of the series is Astaroth, and Satan is his lackey.
 In Ghouls 'n Ghosts, the Big Bad is Lucifer (Loki in the American Genesis version).
-In Super Ghouls 'n Ghosts, the final boss Sardius is called Samael in Japan.
+In Super Ghouls 'n Ghosts, the final boss Sardius is called Samael in Japanese.
 These are all separate entities.
 And in Ultimate Ghosts 'n Goblins, Astaroth is still there as the Final Boss, but there's a True Final Boss after him: Hades.

 - Save the Princess: Every game is about Arthur rescuing Princess Prin Prin.
 Even in the second game, where she's killed by Lucifer, it's Arthur's goal to rescue her soul and bring her back to life.

 - Super Drowning Skills: The numerous small pools of water in Arthur's path might as well be filled with lava or Spikes of Doom.
 Averted in Makaimura for Wonderswan, where Arthur actually can swim.
-It makes sense when he has armor, but WHEN HE'S IN HIS BOXERS?!

 - The Unfought: Satan appears in Super Ghouls 'n Ghosts, where he abducts Prin-Prin in the game's opening sequence, but he never actually fights the player as an enemy.

-- Unwinnable: The NES version had some bosses immune to some attacks.
+- The NES version had some bosses immune to some attacks.
 If you had the wrong item, you can't even get the screen saying you didn't get the shield.

 - Weaponized Offspring: In Super Ghouls 'n Ghosts, the boss of the first stage is a giant bird which spits eggs out of its mouth which hatch into smaller, groundbound bird monsters which attack you.